bouncii99/Fluorescence_Carpentry/README.md

-## Analyzing Cells in Confined Channels - Standardization of Fluorescence Intensity.
+## Analyzing Cells - Standardization of Fluorescence Intensity.
-- This project focuses on implementing openCV and PIL modules in python to analyse microscopy images of cells in confined environments.
+- This project focuses on implementing openCV and PIL modules in python to analyse microscopy images of cells in confined or 2D environments.
 - This program, at the current milestone, parses an image of a cell and returns it's perimeter and centroid.
 > Futher on from here, this result will be implemented in an attempt to standardize the fluoresence intensity of proteins in given cells.